PaulskPt/inky_frame_image_gallery_sd_mod/README.md

 For installing, setting up your Inky Frame and preparing image files to use with this example, see the `Getting Started with Inky Frame` <https://learn.pimoroni.com/article/getting-started-with-inky-frame#troubleshooting>.

+Copy all the files in the /sd folder to your SD-Card.

 Example description:
 ====================